 Using pie charts always leaves a free space on your page or slide.
 You can use this space to add illustrations or text labels provide your audience with additional information which may help your audience understand the subject.

 Template 1: Basic Pie Chart

-This example was created in ConceptDraw PRO using the Basic Pie Charts Library from the Basic Pie Charts Solution.
+This example was created in ConceptDraw DIAGRAM using the Basic Pie Charts Library from the Basic Pie Charts Solution.
 An experienced user spent 2 minutes creating this template.

 The Basic Pie Charts Solution contains ready-to-use templates with pie charts.
 You can input your data to an existing template and then redesign it according to your taste.

 Both ConceptDraw DIAGRAM diagramming and drawing software and the Basic Pie Charts solution can help creating the

 numerical data you need.
 The Basic Pie Charts solution can be found in the Graphs and Charts area of ConceptDraw STORE application that can be downloaded from this site.